Need pest help? Save $50 on your first recurring service today with code GET50

 Characteristics: They have eight eyes clustered together, but the best characteristics to identify a hobo spider are difficult to see with the naked eye.

-Hobo spiders belong to the Family Agelenidae, a group of spiders known for their funnel-like web construction.
-These arachnids spin horizontal layers of entangled silk threads that serve as nests, detection devices and traps for potential prey.
+Hobo spiders belong to the Family Agelenidae, a group of spiders known for their funnel-like web construction, and are also called funnel weaver spiders.
+These arachnids spin horizontal layers of entangled silk threads that serve as nests, detection devices, and traps for potential prey.

 Hobo spiders feed on various insects and may also consume other arachnids.
+Hobo spider webs are not adhesive.
+Rather, hobo spiders rely heavily on the web construction's ability to trip or tangle insects.
+Their webs are funnel-shaped, allowing the spiders to remain hidden in the narrow end until prey arrives.
 Prey that comes into contact with the web triggers vibrations along the silken structure, alerting the spider.
-After attacking their prey, they will consume it within the narrow end of their funnel-shaped webs.
+After attacking their prey, they will consume it within the narrow end of their funnel-shaped spider webs.

 Hobo spiders weave webs in the shape of funnels that also serve as mating grounds.
 Females generally remain within the perimeter of their nests, while males move about in search of potential mating partners.